doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

         // {locale}/{project}.resources.dll
         root/fr/Orchard.Web.resources.dll

-- **dotnet restore**: The `project.json` file is parsed to retrieve all dependencies, packages are updated, and, if needed, the `project.lock.json` file is written with e.g updated dependencies metadata.
+- **dotnet restore**: The `project.json` file is parsed to retrieve all dependencies, packages are updated, and, if needed, the `project.lock.json` file is written with updated dependencies metadata.

 ##Project Model API